nis65/multiroom/README.md

 ## ToDo

+* add a chapter about latency and add a few pictures to visualize what is going on / where the audio stream flows ...
 * rename some of the scripts a s the name does not properly reflect their respective functions.
 * properly fork a2dp-agent
 * properly put the glue scripts here in github